Tonic 23: Design

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, with a drop-down dinette table and an aft cabin with a double berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
-The galley is "L"-shaped and is equipped with a stove, icebox and a sink.
+The galley is L-shaped and is equipped with a stove, icebox and a sink.
 A navigation station is opposite the galley, on the starboard side.
 The enclosed head is located on the starboard side at the companionway.
 Cabin headroom is 67 in.

 The design has a PHRF racing average handicap of 225 and a hull speed of 6.0 kn.

-Operational history

 In a 2010 review Steve Henkel wrote, "best features: Comparing statistics among the comps, the 5' 7" headroom featured in the Tonic pops right out.
 Also a plus is her beam ...
 To our knowledge, the Tonic is not known for her speed, so her average PHRF rating of 225 seems low to us ...
 Worst features: The Tonic’s iron keel will require regular maintenance to keep from weeping rust."